-First, you, as a leader, should not deal with a layoff situation in the same way you would normally.
-N my experience a ‘normal’ layoff is usually done in a clinical, and often a cold-hearted way.
+First, as a leader, you should not deal with a layoff situation in the same way you would normally.
+In my experience, a ‘normal’ layoff is usually done in a clinical, and often a cold-hearted way.

 People are called into a room and told that they are being laid off; concurrently, their IT, phone and building access is shut off.
 They are escorted back to their office to gather up their personal effects and then out the door.

 We’ve all heard layoff horror stories with people left sitting on the curb with a banker’s box of stuff waiting for a ride home, or their building access is shut off before they are advised of what is happening.